 I want to share some of my favorite teacher professional development opportunities as well as to encourage teachers to seek out new ways to learn.
 It’s always hard to find time to get enough credits to keep our licenses current while also finding teacher education and professional development opportunities that are enriching and meaningful.

-However, despite the many benefits of professional development in the summer, teachers can have a hard time finding opportunities and the time to complete activities.
-To help alleviate any and all issues surrounding summer PD, I’ve created a few lists to help teachers and districts.
+Despite the many benefits of professional development in the summer, teachers can have a hard time finding opportunities and the time to complete activities.
+To start looking for summer PD opportunities, I suggest starting with the following

 I have no endorsement deal with Learner’s Edge, but I have taken many classes from them on classroom management, teacher leadership, dealing with parents, and so on.
 I loved these classes because each included a book to read and the opportunity to reflect on how to use the ideas presented in one’s own classroom.
 The work was always meaningful and manageable, time-wise.

 Additionally, I have a FREE Building Vocabulary for Success on SAT and ACT Exams Masterclass open for enrollment!
 In my 3-part masterclass, you'll learn how to expand and enrich students' vocabulary knowledge and help them cultivate skills that contribute to success on the SAT and ACT exams.
 At the end of the course you'll receive a Certificate of Participation.